umayrh/umayrh.github.io/_posts/2021-01-17-the-art-of-naming.md

 - Category
 - Taxonomy
 ---
->>"A proper name, when one meets with it for the first time, is existentially connected with some
+>"A proper name, when one meets with it for the first time, is existentially connected with some
->>percept or other equivalent individual knowledge of the individual it names.
+>percept or other equivalent individual knowledge of the individual it names.
 It is then, and
->>then only, a genuine Index.
+>then only, a genuine Index.
 The next time one meets with it, one regards it as an Icon of that
->>Index.
+>Index.
 The habitual acquaintance with it having been acquired, it becomes a Symbol whose
->>Interpretant represents it as an Icon of an Index of the Individual named."
+>Interpretant represents it as an Icon of an Index of the Individual named."
->>
+>
->>>-C. S. Peirce.
-Speculative Grammar: Propositions.
-1903.
+>(C. S. Peirce. _Speculative Grammar: Propositions._)

 I hope these running notes extract some problems in knowledge creation, recognition, and organization; and summarize insights from Michael Ohl's book, "The Art of Naming" (translated by E. Lauffer, published by MIT Press).
 Ohl is